tronprotocol/tips/tip-asr.md

 If this option is enabled, whenever a **Network Recovery Authorization (NRA)** is issued by the network and account recovery succeeds, the newly recovered account will remain inactive until the end of the delay period.

+**Displaying Recovered Devices with a Single RCID and the Ability to Terminate Previous Sessions:**
+- It should be possible to view active and inactive devices associated with an RCID, as well as to terminate previous sessions for ASR accounts.
+- **Limitation for newly recovered accounts:** A newly recovered account will not be able to terminate previous sessions for 30 days after activation.

 **Status during the delay period:**
 - Assets are view‑only.
 - No signed operations by the owner are permitted before the delay ends.